NiklasDanz/RetroCalculator/README.md

 # RetroCalculator
-Calculator app made as part of a course I took
+Calculator app made as part of a course I took.
+Written in Swift 2 - Contains sounds on button press and makes use of layout constraints to fit on every device.

 <p align="center">
   <img src="https://github.com/NiklasDanz/RetroCalculator/blob/master/RetroCalc2.png" width="350"/>